 Top tip

-Just take your time, if in any doubt wait.
-If you do start crossing the road and realise you have made an error of judgement, unless danger is imminent, continue on your course across the road rather than going back as drivers are less likely to anticipate someone retracing their steps.
+Take your time and, if in any doubt, wait.
+If you do start crossing the road and think you may have made an error of judgement, unless danger is imminent, continue on your course across the road rather than going back as drivers are less likely to anticipate someone retracing their steps and will wait until you've finished crossing, even if they have a green light.